athornton/wordle-solver/README.md

 ## Developing

 If you want to play around with this yourself, ``make init`` will set up the pre-commit hooks for you.
-Maybe I'll get around to writing some tests for it.
-It has no external requirements: everything in it is in the Python 3.8 standard library.
+The solver itself has no external
+requirements: everything in it is in the Python 3.8 standard library;
+however, the test suite and pre-commit hooks have some requirements.